A Guide To Low Water Pressure & Water Booster Pumps

 How Does A Water Booster Pump Work?

 There are many types of pumps, but the most common type used in water distribution is the centrifugal pump, so we’ll focus on this.

-A centrifugal pump is operated by a motor which spins an impeller inside the pump.
+A centrifugal pump is operated by a motor that spins an impeller inside the pump.
 The spinning of the impeller adds velocity to the water, causing it to be pushed around the casing of the pump and through the outlet pipe.

 The spinning motion has the added function of sucking water from the inlet into the pump, ensuring a steady stream of water throughout the system.
 This process is demonstrated in the animation below.